declaresub/abnf/README.md

 ![abnf-tox](https://github.com/declaresub/abnf/workflows/abnf-tox/badge.svg)

-ABNF is a package that generates parsers from ABNF grammars.
+ABNF is a package that generates parsers from ABNF grammars as described in [RFC 5234](https://tools.ietf.org/html/rfc5234) and [RFC7405](https://tools.ietf.org/html/rfc7405).
 The main purpose of this package is to parse data as specified in RFCs.
 But it should be able to handle any ABNF grammar.